0xC0000054/sc4-disable-cheats/README.md

 # sc4-disable-cheats

 A DLL Plugin for SimCity 4 that allows players to control which cheats are enabled.
+The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-disable-cheats/releases

 ## System Requirements